- Normal precautions

 You can view further, detailed information on the current border measures on the website of the Japanese Ministry of Foreign Affairs (MOFA).

-Return Travel to Ireland
+Travel from Japan to Ireland

 There are commercial airlines currently operating routes from Japan with onward connection to Ireland via third countries.
 We advise Irish citizens to liaise closely with travel providers on their travel plans.